cryotools/cosipy/README.md

 python COSIPY.py
 ```
-All  files have to be in the same directory.
 Hint: Have a look inside COSIPY.py, you can easily catch the model structure.

 **config.py** This is the only file where you make your individual adaptions: